GRANT TIMEFRAME: July 1, 2020-July 31, 2021 (18-36 Months)

 - Narrative statement: In 5-7 pages (12-point and double-spaced) describe your proposal in detail using the following outline:

 - Core Question: State concisely the primary question of your project.
 What is the living question that is important to the church and society?

 - Rationale: What makes your core question a living question for church and society?
 Why is the topic important to your team members and to a wider public?
 What are the consequences if not investigated and addressed?

 - Plan: How do you intend to study and investigate the concern?
 Describe specific ways in which you will conduct the inquiry: field work (if appropriate), travel, team meetings (include potential dates and meeting places), and other resources and activities necessary to complete the project.
-How will your plan foster genuine collaboration, not merely a multi-staged process of siloed, solo project?
+How will you build trust and share project ownership among team members?
+Having identified a living question confronting church and society, what change theory undergirds your project activities?
+In what ways do you assume that your proposed project activities will lead to changes in the situation you describe?
+In what ways will members of your CIT live out the changes you hope for in the world?
+How will your plan foster genuine collaboration, not merely a multi-staged process of siloed, solo projects?

 - Sharing: Who are your intended audiences for this research?
-How does your plan to share your research with them?
-What oral forms of dissemination fit the project (e.g. sermons, education venues, speeches, conference papers)?
+Realizing that dissemination strategies may evolve during the course of your project, what oral forms of communication do you anticipate (e.g. sermons, education venues, speeches, conference papers, webinars, podcasts, etc.)?
 What written forms of communication do you anticipate (e.g., essay, article, book, blog, website, possible publication venues)?

 - Impact: What personal, academic, and spiritual impacts do you see for the team members engaged in this project?
 As project director, how do you imagine this project will benefit your academic or ecclesial institution?
 The church? in North America?